 Pile On the Produce

-People who live to be 100 usually eat more fruits and vegetables than people who don't reach the century mark.
+Consumption of fruits and vegetables may be associated with a longer life.
 A 2013 article published in the "American Journal of Epidemiology" reports that people who eat fruits and vegetables on a regular basis have a lower risk of premature death.
 The study was conducted over a period of 18 years with 451,151 participants from Europe.

 Antioxidants are compounds that protect your cells from free radicals, which can damage your cells, increasing the risk of health problems.
 Fruits and vegetables are among the top sources of antioxidants and can protect against heart disease, stroke and cancer.
 Soy, another food eaten regularly by the long-living Okinawan people, contains flavonoids, which are antioxidants that can lower the risk of cancer.
 The fact that people eating antioxidant-poor processed foods tend to be unhealthy is another piece of evidence that eating these beneficial compounds can help you reach your 100th birthday.